OctopusDeploy/blog/blog/2020-08/authenticate-to-azure-with-golang/index.md

 When you’re working with any programming or automation language, chances are, one of the first things you need to figure out is *How do I authenticate from the SDK to the cloud platform?* The process can vary a lot depending on which SDK you’re using.

 For example, PowerShell authenticates via the `Connect-AZAccount` cmdlet, whereas Python can authenticate with app registration or by using the Azure CLI profile.
 The point is, it’s different for each language and SDK, so how about [Golang (Go)](https://golang.org/)?
-If you’re a developer in today’s world, you’ve probably heard of Golang (it’s what Terraform, Docker, and Kubernetes are written in).
-It’s one of the fastest-growing and popular languages in the tooling space today.
+If you’re a developer in today’s world, you’ve probably heard of Golang (it’s what Terraform, Docker, and Kubernetes are written in), and it’s one of the fastest-growing and popular languages in the tooling space today.

 In this blog post, you’ll take a hands-on approach to learn how to authenticate to Azure to use the virtual machine client.